What is a Sinking Fund?

-#5 – Buying a new machinery without breaking the bank:
+#5 – Buying new machinery without breaking the bank:

-A company may also create this fund for a huge future expense like buying a machinery.
-The company may create a separate fund and put in a particular amount every month or year and then at the end of a particular period can buy the machinery the company needed in the first place.
+A company may also create this fund for a huge future expense, like buying machinery.
+The company may create a separate fund and put in a particular amount every month or year and then, at the end of a particular period, can buy the machinery the company needed in the first place.

 How does a Sinking Fund work in Bonds?